EnamulBokshi/MealPlan-AI-saas-nextjs/README.md

-# meal-plan-ai-saas-nextjs
+# MealPlan-AI-saas-nextjs
-This is an AI based meal plan SaaS project with nextjs, tailwindcss and may more...
+This is an AI driven meal planner SaaS project with nextjs, TypeScripts, Cleark Authenticator,tailwindcss and may more...

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).